Dhanish-27/Sign-Learn/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 - Python 3.8+ installed on your system.
-- A PostgreSQL server set up for database storage (or replace with your database choice).
+- A PostgreSQL server set up for database storage.
 - Basic knowledge of Django and JavaScript.

 ---